Vridhi-Wadhawan/memed-milestone-optimization/methodology.md

 - The 50%, 80% and 90% prediction intervals contain 49.6%, 79.3% and 89.6% of held-out posts.
 - The model recovers the reel and finance effects well.
 It underestimates gaming (+0.08 fitted against +0.23 true).
 With only about 20 campaigns per category and a 0.30 campaign shock, category effects are only pinned down to roughly ±0.07, so this is noise I should expect, not a bug.

-The recovery check is circular (the generator and model are both mine).
-What it does show is that the code is doing what I think it is doing.
+The recovery check is circular, since I wrote both the generator and the model.
+All it tells me is that the code is doing what it is meant to do.

 ## 4. From distribution to thresholds